jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

         respawntime 99
         rst 0

-### `additem | adi ITEM`
+### `additem` | `adi` `ITEM`

 Spawn an item that is added to your unit inventory.
 If you selected multiple units, it will add to each of them.

-    Due to some validation might occur, some items such as "NecromancerBoneSpear" (Xul lv16 Bone Spear) will not have any functionality (but can be still spawned) because it validates that whether you have the talent.
-Modify it though the Mod XML files.
+You can aquire the ITEM ID from `<CUnit id="XXXX" parent="ITEM" />`

-    You can aquire the ITEMs from "<CUnit id="XXXX" parent="ITEM" />"
+>Notice: Due to some validation might occur, some items such as "NecromancerBoneSpear" (Xul lv16 Bone Spear) will not have any functionality (but can be still spawned) because it validates that whether you have the talent.
+Modify it manually though the Mod XML files.

-    Still figuring out out to despawn, for now, just change your respawn your hero with the debug menu or internal command "spawnhero Raynor 1"
+Still figuring out out to remove the items, for now, just change your respawn your hero with the debug menu or internal command `spawnhero HERONAME 1`.

     Parameters:
         ITEM: String, Required, defines ITEM